bamiano/zombielist/README.md

-zombielist
+Zombie Survival Map
 ==========

-Zombie Preparedness App a.k.a zombielist
+Zombie Preparedness App a.k.a Zombie Survival Map

 We've set out to create an app that could be more generally applied to disaster preparedness, but ours has a bit of an undead twist...we're going to help users prepare themselves for an impending zombie apocalypse!!!